© Suzanne Myers

 “Won’t it bring people here?”
 Jeremy suggested, “That’s got to be good for you.”

-“Ah, well I suppose they believe that it belongs here, that it is part of Kelty’s history.”
+“Of course.
+Well, I suppose they believe that the artefact belongs here, that it is part of Kelty’s history.”

 “But it’s not even that!
 It was supposed to have been brought here by a foreigner!”

 “One of them maybe but not the oldest,” Jeremy corrected him, “I don’t think they know who brought that and now they never will because the place where it was found is a quarry.”